hermidalc/fuzzy-k-mer-seq-aligner/README.md

 ```

 Part of the fuzzy k-mer aligner program is written in Cython and this
 extension gets automatically compiled when you first run it.
+Under Mac

-Under Mac OSX you need the Apple Clang Compiler tools for Cython to
+OSX you will need the Apple Clang Compiler tools for Cython to work.
-work.
 Download
 <a href="https://developer.apple.com/download/">
   Apple Xcode
 </a>
 to get the compiler tools.

-Under Windows you need the Microsoft Visual C++ compiler tools for
+Under Windows you will need the Microsoft Visual C++ compiler tools for
 Cython to work.
 The version must be the same as the MSVC++ compiler
 used to build the Python executable you are using.
 For Python 3.7
 download and install